-- Electric Nation is the UK's largest EV trial, recruiting 700 drivers to better inform our assumptions about EV charging behaviour - Electric Nation is also trialling smart charging technology, allowing more EVs to be connected to the distribution network without reinforcement - By working with EV charging aggregators, we are trialling the commercial mechanisms to demonstrate EV flexibility as paid-for-service.
+- Electric Nation is the UK's largest EV trial, recruiting 700 drivers to better inform our assumptions about EV charging behaviour. - The project has shown how users charge, allowing more EVs to be connected to the distribution network without reinforcement. - By working with EV charging aggregators, we are trialling the commercial mechanisms to demonstrate EV flexibility as paid-for-service.